 Can I rent an apartment in Hong Kong for less than a year?

-It’s unlikely that many landlords would be keen on a tenancy agreement with a duration of less than a year.
+It’s unlikely that many landlords will be keen on a tenancy agreement with a duration of less than a year.
 If you need short-term accommodation, then a serviced apartment could be a much better option.

 How much will a cheap studio flat in Hong Kong cost?